neptune-greentech/neptune/README.md

 #### Editor

-The theme is embeding the Lazy blocks plugin.
+The theme is embedding the Lazy blocks plugin.
 The Lazy blocks file are in the `vendor\lazy-blocks` folder.

 The block templates of the Neptune theme are defined in the `config\editor\index.php`.
 If you need to add or remove blocks feel free to check the [lazy blocks documentation](https://lazyblocks.com/documentation/getting-started/).